abigailStev/rxte_reduction/README.md

 This document.

 ### reduce_alltogether.sh
-This reduces multiple obsIDs all together (as the name implies).
+This reduces multiple RXTE obsIDs all together (as the name implies).
 Merges filter files, makes GTI from merged filter files, extracts a mean event-mode spectrum, makes a mean Standard-2 spectrum and lightcurve, runs event_mode_bkgd.sh and analyze_filters.sh.
+Open it up and be sure that some of these things aren't commented out if you want to use them.

 ### rxte_reduce_data.sh
 Reduces RXTE raw data.
 Often times, chunks are commented out since I don't want